cloud-elements/devportal/_posts/2018-02-20-ReleaseNotes-2.153.md

 To enable hash verification for bulk job callbacks, we updated the Event Notification Signature Key which is currently used to add an extra layer of security when receiving event callbacks.

-In the UI, we renamed **Event Notification Signature Key** to **Callback Notification Signature Key**.
+In the UI, we renamed **Callback Notification Signature Key** to **Callback Notification Signature Key**.
 The **Callback Notification Signature Key** property is now available as an optional field, rather than part of event setup.
 If you configure the **Callback Notification Signature Key**, it will be used to provide hash verification in the header of bulk job and event callbacks.

 The name of the configuration property `event.notification.signature.key` remains unchanged.
 If you set it, it will be used for bulk job and event callbacks.